DylanLawless/DylanLawless.github.io/_topic/statistics/altman_bland_correlation.md

 They use simulated data showing five pairs of measurements of two uncorrelated variables X and Y for subjects 1, 2, 3, 4, and 5.
 Using each subject's mean values, they show correlation coefficient r=-0.67, df=3, P=0.22.
 However, when they put all 25 observations together they get r=-0.47, df=23, P=0.02.
-When the calculation is performed as if they have 25 subjects, the number of degrees of freedom for the significance test is increased incorrectly and a spurious significant difference is produce.
+When the calculation is performed as if they have 25 subjects, the number of degrees of freedom for the significance test is increased incorrectly and a spurious significant difference is produced.
 Thus demonstrating that one should not mix observations from different subjects indiscriminately, whether using correlation or the closely related regression analysis.

 ## Correlation within subjects, part 1